cea-hpc/modules/doc/source/modulefile.rst

 directory, the search continues through the remaining directories in **MODULEPATH**.

-Every *.version* and *.modulerc* file found is interpreted as Tcl code.
-The difference is that *.version* only applies to the current directory, and the *.modulerc* applies to the current directory and all subdirectories.
+Every :file:`.version` and :file:`.modulerc` file found is interpreted as Tcl code.
+The difference is that :file:`.version` only applies to the current directory, and the :file:`.modulerc` applies to the current directory and all subdirectories.
 Changes made in these files will affect the subsequently interpreted *modulefile*.

 If no default version may be figured out, an implicit default is selected when